 I do enjoy it.
 I love learning new things and getting a picture of what life was like at various times throughout history.
 It’s really fascinating to me to learn about things like how candles are made, or how they were made five hundred years ago.
 Learning about clothing construction and what was worn gets my imagination chugging along, and sometimes I even attempt sewing something related to the time period.
 Foods that were eaten, how they were harvested or purchased or bartered for, and the preparation or preservation that happened . . . it’s all fascinating to me.
 So yes, I really enjoy that aspect of writing historic fiction.

 Of course, sometimes I’m looking for an obscure fact that isn’t so easy to find, and that can get frustrating while I’m searching.
 But the satisfaction in the end, after I’ve finally tracked it down (or found someone to ask) is immense and makes it all worth it.

-You can read a free preview of the novel by filling out the form below!
+You can read Sarah's novel by clicking on the link below!